Fecal Microbiota Transplants (FMT)

 FMT stool donor screening questionnaire -- FMT is only as safe as your donor is healthy.

-Donor quality seems to be the key for antibiotic-resistant pathogens.
+Donor quality seems to be the key for antibiotic-resistant pathogens, and for COVID.

-If you cannot find a participating doctor, the tests can be ordered directly (have to pay cash yourself though, probably a few hundred dollars) from https://requestatest.com/ or https://www.ultalabtests.com/Patient.
+If you cannot find a participating doctor, the blood tests can be ordered directly from various online sources, such as https://requestatest.com/ or https://www.ultalabtests.com/Patient.
 In the UK you can use https://www.medichecks.com.

 For the stool testing portion you can use https://www.mymedlab.com or https://mylabsforlife.com to get the Diagnostic Solutions GI Map test.